-My friend suggested us to visit CafeCola as it sounds unique and interesting.
+My friend suggested we visit CafeCola as it sounds unique and interesting.
 So we took the bus from the fall which is in the southern part of Jeju to the northern part of Jeju.
 The cafe was so cool.
-It has so many cool pieces of stuff of Coca-Cola.
+It has so many cool pieces of stuff from Coca-Cola.
 If you are a Coca-Cola fan, you should check out that cafe.
 The Coke and Americano drink was good too.
 The combination of coke and americano was awesomely weird and I like it.
-The cafe also had a great view of the sea and you can sit there and enjoy the drink.
+The cafe also had a great view of the sea and you can sit there and enjoy a drink.

 CafeCola | 카페콜라

 After enjoying a drink, we went to Hyeopjae Beach near the cafe.
 Personally, it was the most beautiful beach in Jeju.
 I love the feeling I had there.
 It was so relaxing and beautiful.
 The beach is big and not so crowded.
 The sunset here is one of the most beautiful sunsets I have ever seen.

 We went to BHC Restaurant to order chicken and grabbed some drinks and rice at CU for dinner.
 It was so good!
 Having dinner and a drink on the beach was the best feeling ever.
 We had a very good time there.
 It was definitely one of our unforgettable moments from the trip.

 My second Jeju trip came to an end.
 It was the best trip I have ever had.
 I love spending every moment with my beloved friends.
 The foods, the weather, the places, the people, and everything there was so wonderful.